gisma/uavRmp/vignettes/uavRmp_1.md

 **Note:** For a problem-free terrain contour flight it is obligatory to set the parameter `above_ground = FALSE`.

-The example below shows a meaningful example for an Air 2S DJI and a 30m ASL flight over beech wood.
+The example below shows a meaningful example for an Air 2S DJI and a 30m ASL flight over beech wood with default settings.